Google Business Profile Guide: Local Visibility, Reviews, and Profile Accuracy

 Ongoing Management for Long-Term Local Visibility

 A Google Business Profile is not a set-and-forget asset.
-The profile should be reviewed as part of regular local marketing operations, especially when the business depends on phone calls, direction requests, bookings, or walk-in visits.
+It should be reviewed as part of regular local marketing operations, especially when the business depends on phone calls, direction requests, bookings, messages, or walk-in visits.

 How Often Should You Audit the Profile?

 For most local businesses, a monthly review is a sensible baseline.
-Businesses with seasonal hours, multiple locations, frequent offers, or changing services may need more frequent checks.
-After any major change, such as a move, rebrand, phone number update, or service expansion, audit the profile immediately.
+Businesses with seasonal hours, multiple locations, frequent offers, changing services, or high customer enquiry volume may need more frequent checks.
+After any major change, such as a move, rebrand, phone number update, category change, or service expansion, audit the profile immediately.

 What to Track

 Track profile views, calls, direction requests, website clicks, bookings, messages, review volume, review quality, and common customer questions.
 These metrics should be reviewed together.
-A profile may get many views but few calls if the service information is unclear or the reviews raise concerns.
+A profile may receive many views but few calls if the service information is unclear, the reviews raise concerns, or the website page does not continue the journey well.

-For broader context, Google local search ranking factors should be reviewed alongside website performance, reviews, local citations, and customer behaviour.
+For broader context, local performance should be reviewed alongside website visibility, local citations, review patterns, and customer behaviour.
 Google Business Profile is a major local asset, but it works best when the wider online presence is consistent.

 Connect the Profile With Local Search Intent